jstetich/FOCB_WQ/Derived_Data/DATA_NOTES.md

 change is the addition of a column containing shorter names for FOCB sampling locations, for use in SoCB.

-"focb_monitoring_imperv.csv" contians results of GIS analysis of impervious cover in proximity to FOCB monitoring locations.
+"focb_monitoring_imperv.csv" contains results of GIS analysis of impervious cover in proximity to FOCB monitoring locations.
 Details are provided in the data notes in the GIS folder.